COVID-19 and mental health

 How do I look after my mental health during COVID-19?

-The COVID-19 pandemic has been stressful and continues to impact our mental health and wellbeing.
+The COVID-19 pandemic has been stressful and may continue to impact our mental health and wellbeing.

 Feelings of anxiety, distress and concern are normal.
 However, there are several steps you can take to look after your mental health.